Annual General Meeting (AGM) 2026

 Insight: CI coverage is a financial shock absorber, allowing parents to focus on health and family without jeopardising long-term goals.

-4. Child Protection Plans
+4. Child protection plans

 Why it matters: Children can face unexpected medical events too, from accidents to serious illnesses.
 A child-specific insurance plan ensures coverage without financial strain on parents.